spawnmarvel/quickguides/amqp/Readme.md

 </p>
 </details>

-## We now a client that trust the server and uses the server CA certificates, verifies server, it must have a certificate with our configured SNI in CN of the sertificate, running a shovel to the server AMQPS, SSL/TLS.
+## We now have a client that trust the server and uses the server CA certificates, verifies server, it must have a certificate with our configured SNI in CN of the sertificate, running a shovel to the server AMQPS, SSL/TLS.
 This can be enough in many situations.

 ### 6 Before we can configure mTLS (Client and Server): We need to have both CRS's approved for verify_peer:
 #### 6.1 But we can verify_peer from client if we have all server certificates and server CA's, go to section:11.03.2022 Update: Before SSL VM1 Client